Filson Tin Cloth Cruiser jackets worn by two hunters trekking through rugged terrain with heavy packs in wet conditions

 The Filson Tin Cloth Cruiser: Built for the Hardest Country

 The story begins with the founding of the C.C.
 Filson Company in Seattle in 1897.
 At the height of the Klondike Gold Rush, thousands of prospectors passed through the city on their way north in search of fortune.
 Filson supplied these travellers with clothing and gear designed to survive harsh weather and unforgiving terrain.
 From the very beginning, practicality defined the brand’s philosophy — every garment was built with the expectation that it would be used hard and relied upon in the field.
+That approach would later shape the Filson Tin Cloth Cruiser and other hard-wearing pieces in the Filson range.

 The Birth of the Cruiser